GianlucaCode/cryptoscrape/README.md

-# crypto-scrape
+# cryptoscrape
-This is crypto-scrape, a simple webscraper designed to get information on various crypto-currencies from popular online forums and imageboards.
+This is cryptoscrape, a simple webscraper designed to get information on various crypto-currencies from popular online forums and imageboards.

 ## Why?
-crypto-scrape is designed as a tool to be used in conjunction with other projects.
-By harnessing the power of crypto-scrape, one can easily compare mentions and other metrics of popularity between different crypto-currencies.
+cryptoscrape is designed as a tool to be used in conjunction with other projects.
+By harnessing the power of cryptoscrape, one can easily compare mentions and other metrics of popularity between different crypto-currencies.

 These metrics are written to a SQLite database (```cryptos.db```) for easy accessibility and manipulation.